How to Appeal a Health Insurance Claim Denial in 5 Steps

 File a Complaint With State Insurance Regulators

-Submitting a formal complaint to your state’s insurance department may lead to an investigation into your insurer’s conduct.
+Submitting a formal complaint to your state's insurance department can lead to an investigation into your insurer's conduct.
 Each state has an insurance regulator, with complaint procedures available on their website.
-Make sure to provide comprehensive documentation, including denial letters, policy details and a summary of your appeal efforts, to support your case.
+Make sure to provide complete documentation, including denial letters, policy details and a summary of your appeal efforts, to support your case.

 coupleG icon